 If this deal happens to materialize, the lineup figures to look something like this:

 6. Murphy – LF

 9. Martin – CF

 The chips are going to continue falling, but Lance Berkman would be a major step in the right direction, which directly leads to a 3rd AL West title in 4 years.

-Topics: Lance Berkman
+Tags: Lance Berkman